Research work

 - Consulting on / co-producing documentation/materials

-- Advertising for study participants through our online networks and branches
+- Advertising for study participants through our online community forum

 - Disseminating and promoting the findings through our public platforms and highly specialist policy and media teams.